LunaStev/assemer/README.md

 * `<USER_HOME>` is your home directory.
 * `<IDEA_HOME>` is the root directory for the IntelliJ source code.

+## LICENSE
+The existing Intellij IDEA Community Edition will be subject to Apache licenses, and MPL 2.0 will be applied to the newly created code.

 ## Getting IntelliJ IDEA Community Edition Source Code
 IntelliJ IDEA Community Edition source code is available from `github.com/JetBrains/intellij-community` by either cloning or downloading a zip file (based on a branch) into `<IDEA_HOME>`.
 The default is the *master* branch.